neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

     Returns the latency value (in x-units) determined by the latency cursors set in the cursors settings menu.
 Call :func:`measure()` or hit enter to update the cursors.

+.. function:: get_maxdecay(\*args)

+    Returns the the maximal slope of the decay between the peak cursors.
+Returns -1.0 upon error.
+Call :func:`measure()` or hit enter to update the value.

+.. function:: get_maxrise(\*args)

+    Returns the the maximal slope of the rise between the peak cursors.
+Returns -1.0 upon error.
+Call :func:`measure()` or hit enter to update the value.

 .. function:: get_risetime(\*args)

     Returns the 20-80% rise time (in x-units) by calculation of the interpolated adjacent sampling points at 20% and 80% of the peak amplitude.
 Returns -1.0 upon failure.
 Call :func:`measure()` or hit enter to update the value.